 The Society has only a modest exposure to commercial and buy-to-let mortgages and has not undertaken sub-prime lending.
 Exposures are monitored regularly by the Board to ensure that policy limits are not exceeded.

 In addition to the capital provided under Pillar 1, capital is provided under Pillar 2b to cover mortgage losses that may arise in an economic downturn.

-The table below details the minimum capital requirement by standardised credit exposure class at 31 December 2020.
+The tables below detail the minimum capital requirement by standardised credit exposure class.